Fed policymakers cautiously optimistic on U.S. economy despite new risks, minutes show

 Policymakers have pointed to U.S. consumer spending levels, dissipating U.S-China trade tensions and loose financial conditions as supporting their view, but how long such an upbeat assessment can last has already been tested by escalating concern about the global economic impact of the coronavirus outbreak that started in China.

-Fed Chair Jerome Powell said last week that it was too early to tell if the knock-on economic impact on the United States would be severe or sustained enough to cause the Fed to change its current path.
+Fed Chair Jerome Powell said last week it was too early to tell if the knock-on economic impact on the United States would be severe or sustained enough to cause the Fed to change its current path.

 Since the outbreak began investors have brought forward their bets of when the Fed will cut interest rates again, to around June of this year.
 In the minutes, policymakers said the threat “warranted close watching.”

-Despite that Fed officials offered a fairly upbeat assessment of the economy, expecting consumer spending to “likely remain on a firm footing,” job gains to expand at a healthy pace, continued moderate economic expansion and inflation returning to its 2% goal.
+Despite that, Fed officials offered a fairly upbeat assessment of the economy, expecting consumer spending to “likely remain on a firm footing,” job gains to expand at a healthy pace, continued moderate economic expansion and inflation returning to its 2% goal.
 The Fed is forecasting the economy growing 2.0% this year.

 That is at odds with some economic data released since the meeting.
 The Commerce Department reported last week a slowdown in consumer spending in January.
 Business investment has also experienced a deepening downturn and the U.S. manufacturing sector remains weak.

-As part of a discussion on rethinking the Fed’s inflation goal as part of the central bank’s review of its main policy tools, there were vocal doubts about adopting an inflation range.
+As part of a discussion on rethinking the Fed’s inflation goal during the central bank’s review of its main policy tools, there were vocal doubts about adopting an inflation range.

-“Most participants expressed concern that introducing a symmetric inflation range...could be misperceived as a signal that the Committee was comfortable with continued misses below its symmetric inflation objective,” the Fed said.
+“Most participants expressed concern that introducing a symmetric inflation range ... could be misperceived as a signal that the Committee was comfortable with continued misses below its symmetric inflation objective,” the Fed said.

 Elsewhere in the minutes, Fed policymakers discussed how to handle its growing balance sheet.
 The Fed has been buying $60 billion monthly of U.S. Treasury bills since October to increase the level of reserves in the banking system in response to a liquidity crunch.

-Powell has said the Fed would likely begin scaling back that amount sometime in the April-June period, when the level of reserves in the banking system would likely be deemed adequate.
+Powell has said the Fed would aim to begin scaling back that amount sometime in the April-June period, when the level of reserves in the banking system would likely be deemed adequate.

 After that, “regular open market operations would be required over time in order to accommodate trend growth in the Federal Reserve’s liabilities and maintain an ample supply of reserves,” Fed policymakers noted in the minutes.